Farrukhy/Udemy_machine-learning-course/README.md

 # Machine Learning Projects

-I have a background in machine learning with several Kaggle projects.
+I have a background in machine learning with couple of Kaggle projects which mentioned in repositories.
 To solidify my knowledge and get certified, I'm restudying through a Udemy course by **Kirill Eremenko** and **Hadelin de Ponteves**.
 This repository documents my course journey, including projects and exercises.

 ## Course Details
 - **Course Name**: Machine Learning A-Z™: Hands-On Python & R In Data Science